marcoslaranz/From_MP4_to_DOCX/README.md

 ---

 ### 2. Problem

 You are reading some documents on your laptop that you will no longer have access to after a specific time.
 Therefore, you won't be able to read them later, and you cannot copy or email this content to yourself.
-However, you want to keep these documents because you might want to read them later, perhaps to print or create personalized material for yourself.
+However, you should keep these documents because you might want to read them later or print them or create personalized material.

+### 2.1 Weakness:

+    - The script in this repository does not fully resolve the issue.
+It generates a .TXT file, which must be imported and edited in MS Word to create the final document.
+    - Additionally, the images in the original document do not convert properly into text.

 ---